 General Dealer Information

 DOR is a proud partner of the Indiana Secretary of State's Auto Dealer Seminars.
-A recording of our 2020 seminar is available to watch online.
-Click the play button below to jump to our presentation.
+Watch the 2021 seminar.
+Play the video below to jump to DOR's presentation.
+See information about upcoming seminars and other dealer training.

 Updated Motor Vehicle Dealer Rules